Video Mapping Pricing: Rate Cards and Real-World Budgets

 It depends on the surface area and the duration.
 For a one-off event on a large surface (> 100 sqm), mapping is generally less expensive than LED walls.
 For a small-surface permanent indoor installation, LED can become competitive.
 The comparison must be made case by case, factoring in content cost (mapping content is more expensive because it is bespoke).

-Can you do mapping on a small budget (< EUR 5,000)?
+Can you do mapping on a very small budget?

 Yes, for an indoor mapping on a small surface (< 50 sqm) with 1-2 projectors and simple content.
 This is suitable for art installations, window displays, or small events.
 For monumental outdoor work, this budget will not cover the requirements.